btcpayserver/btcpayserver-doc/HardwareDeployment.md

 Odroid, OrangePi or NanoPC) the process may require additional skills and knowledge that are beyond the scope of this tutorial.
 For the sake of speed, compatibility and ease of installation I recommend purchasing an Intel/AMD based computer with a minimum of 4Gb RAM and a 500 Gb hard drive.
 The Gigabyte Brix or Intel NUC lines of small computers are a good place to start.
 They are basically small, fanless boxes that are built using laptop components.

 I have successfully installed BTCPayServer on the following hardware.
 It's small, quiet and fast enough to sync your node from block zero.
 The total cost is approximatly $225 (including tax and delivery).
-It only took about 24 hours to sync the Bitcon blockchain.
+It only took about 24 hours to sync the Bitcoin blockchain.
 You could save a little bit of money by cutting your RAM and hard drive in half (please don't use a knife).

 1. Gigabyte Brix GB-BXBT-1900